chunyj/chunyj.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I'm a Ph.D. student in Software Engineering at the University of California, Irvine, advised by [Prof. Iftekhar Ahmed](https://ics.uci.edu/~iftekha/) in the [STAIRS](https://stairs.ics.uci.edu/) lab.
 My research focuses on leveraging large language models (LLMs) and multi-agent systems to enhance automated software development and testing.
-I’m particularly interested in exploring how prompting strategies and agent collaboration can improve reasoning, code quality, and reliability in complex software tasks.
+I’m particularly interested in exploring how LLM communication and agent collaboration can enhance reasoning, code quality, and reliability in complex software tasks.

 Explore my recent publications [here](/publications) and download my CV using the button below.